Ananda Ramayana

-The Ananda Ramayana is an anonymously authored Sanskrit text from the 15th century.
+The Ananda Ramayana is one of the several derivative texts of the ancient Hindu epic Ramayana.
 The text has received little attention from scholars, though in some traditions, it is considered a principal source of Rama stories.
+It consists of 12,000 Shloka.

 Many of the original stories from the Valmiki Ramayana are included in the Ananda Ramayana (though often with minor variations).
 Its primary significance, however, is its inclusion of original stories that are intended to provide background information for the Valmiki Ramayana narrative.

 Notable contents

 Ravana's abduction of Kausalya, Rama's mother

 Ravana once approached Brahma, inquiring him as to how his own death would come about.
 Brahma responded that the son of Kausalya and Dasharatha would be the cause of his death.
 Enraged, Ravana abducted Kausalya immediately prior to her wedding, and placed her in a box on a deserted island in the middle of the ocean.

 The sage Narada described her whereabouts to Dasharatha, who then brought his army to the shore to rescue her.
 The army began to cross the ocean in boats, approaching the island of Kausalya's captivity.
 Hearing of Dasharatha's rescue attempt, Ravana sent his "rakshasa" (demon) army.
 In the ensuing battle, Dasharatha's army was annihilated, but Dasharatha escaped on a wooden plank, floating on the ocean for many days.

 Eventually, he landed on the island of Kausalya's captivity and chanced upon the box in which she was enclosed.
 Narada and other sages quickly arrived and performed a wedding ceremony, after which Dasharatha and Kausalya were enclosed in the box.

 Unaware of these events, Ravana went to Brahma and told him that his prediction had been rendered false, as he had killed Dasharatha and was holding Kausalya captive in the box.
 Knowing that his words must always be true, Brahma had the box brought to his and Ravana's presence and opened.
 Seeing Dasharatha and Kausalya in the box, Ravana was humiliated and planned to kill them both, but his wife Mandodari persuaded him otherwise.
 Eventually, Dasharatha and Kausalya went to Ayodhya, where they lived happily.
-Eventually she gave birth to Rama, and his three brothers.
+Eventually she gave birth to Rama.